Makurisan/usbspihub/README.md

-# hubshield
+# usbspihub
-Linux connector to the SPI Hub device from hubshield.org
+Linux connector to the SPI Hub device